 “This anthology addresses a critical omission in social work literature: how ideology and politics shape contemporary social work practice.
 Its provocative analysis will stimulate discussion among educators, students, and practitioners.”
 Michael Reisch, University of Maryland

 “A welcome addition to the politics of social work.
 Blending social theory and social practice, the book will help academics and practitioners to make sense of political and ideological contexts.”
 Linda Briskman, Western Sydney University

 Sarah Pollock is a qualified and registered social work practitioner and academic.
-She is currently undertaking a PhD research project at the University of Salford in which she is exploring South Asian older women’s experiences of preventative health and social care services.
+She has recently completed a PhD research project at Manchester Metropolitan University in which she explored South Asian older women’s experiences of preventative health and social care services.

-Kate Parkinson qualified as a social worker in 1998.
-She has worked within the field of children and families social work for 15 years before taking up her post at the University of Salford.
+Kate Parkinson is a Lecturer in Social Work at the University of Salford.
+She qualified as a social worker in 1998 and worked within the field of children and families social work for 15 years before taking up her current post.
 Kate has worked within the areas of child protection, early intervention and looked after children.

 Ian Cummins is a Senior Lecturer in Social Work at the University of Salford.
 He qualified as a probation officer and subsequently worked as a mental health social worker.
 His research interests including the history of community care and mental health issues in the CJS.
 His most recent work has focused on poverty, inequality and advanced marginality.

 Introduction ~ Sarah Pollock

 Socialism ~ Rich Moth